 On top of that, Half-Life came out along the way, succeeding at everything that he claimed Daikatana would do.

-During his Let's Play of the game, Proteus4994 admits that the first three levels in ancient Greece, and weapons like the Eye of Zeus and the titular sword are actually pretty fun (or at least well designed).
+During his Let's Play of the game, Proteus4994 admits that the first three levels in ancient Greece, and weapons like the Eye of Zeus and the titular sword are actually pretty fun (or at least much better designed than the first episode and its weapons).

 Polished Port: The Game Boy Color tie-in game released by Kemco somehow managed to be better received that the PC game it was based on.
 Sadly, it only came out in Europe and it was completely different in playing style to the original.
 However, John Romero put a link to the ROM on his site, so, fortunately, there should be nothing illegal about emulating it.